 * Wal-Mart profit falls as severe winter deters shoppers

-* Shares of Cisco Systems Inc could be in the spotlight after the network equipment maker posted a shallower-than-expected 5.5 percent drop in quarterly revenue.
-The stock was up 6.5 percent in premarket trade.
-(Reporting by Angela Moon; Editing by Chizu Nomiyama)
+Among the day's gainers, Cisco Systems Inc jumped 7.1 percent to $24.43, a day after the network equipment maker posted a shallower-than-expected 5.5 percent drop in quarterly revenue.
+(Additional reporting by Angela Moon; Editing by Chizu Nomiyama and Nick Zieminski)